michaelschwob/CollatzConjecture/README.md

 Algorithms in this repository were used to obtain results in:

 Schwob M.R., Shiue P., Venkat R., (2021).
-"Novel Theorems and Algorithms Relating to the Collatz Conjecture." (in review).
+"Novel Theorems and Algorithms Relating to the Collatz Conjecture." _International Journal of Mathematics and Mathematical Science_, 5754439.

 ## Description of Each File